Ube Ice Cream

 Have you heard of Ube purple yam before?
 I did a whole post on What is Ube?
 What Can I Make With It?
 So the next step logically would be to show you our Ube Ice Cream recipe.

 We love playing with new recipes and coming up with great treats using unusual ingredients.
 It brings the family together to experiment and try new things.
 With this ice cream, we also made the best blueberry milkshake ever!!
-Try also our new Homemade Fresh Peach Ice Cream, it is heavenly.
+Try also our new Homemade Fresh Peach Ice Cream, or Lemon Strawberry Cheesecake Ice Cream, both are heavenly.

 Helpful Items for This Post